The art of drawing perfect-looking men

 Where do you draw your inspiration from?

 Inspiration is the main reason why I’m on Instagram — it’s so easy to find some of my favourite comic artists, painters, and photographers there.
 Before Instagram, I used to spend hours in the bookstore — reading comics, old magazines, or watching Bob Ross on VHS.
-Maybe I should do that again?

 What sort of images are generally requested for commissions from your clients?